inbo/tutorials/content/installation/user/kerberos.md

 #### kerberos ticket system

-To check if the Kerberos configuration is successfull, ask for a ticket by initiating with `kinit`:
+To check if the Kerberos configuration is successful, ask for a ticket by initiating with `kinit`:
 ```
 kinit your_user_name
 ```